 As a physical oceanographer, my research focuses on the ocean’s role in climate variability and climate change.
 I am currently the international project lead for the Overturning in the Subpolar North Atlantic Program (o-snap.org), an observing system designed to measure the meridional overturning in the subpolar North Atlantic.

-I currently serve as President of the American Geophysical Union, a professional society of earth and space scientists, with ~ 62,000 members in 144 countries.
-I also serve on the Board of Directors for The University Corporation for Atmospheric Research, a consortium of ~100 universities that conduct research in atmospheric and oceanic sciences, and for Science ATL, a nonprofit organization that aims to strengthen Atlanta’s STEAM ecosystem.
+I am the immediate Past President of the American Geophysical Union, a professional society of earth and space scientists, with ~ 62,000 members in 144 countries.
+I also serve on the Board of Directors for The University Corporation for Atmospheric Research, a consortium of ~100 universities that conduct research in atmospheric and oceanic sciences and serve as a member of the National Academies Climate Security Roundtable.